The Port Royal Sound

 It is the lifeblood flowing through the Lowcountry in rivers, creeks, and inlets, enriching our lives, inspiring our arts and culture, fueling our economy, and supporting a wealth of wildlife.

-The heart of this network of waterways is the Port Royal Sound, a dynamic ocean channel between Beaufort and Hilton Head Island feeding vast expanses of salt marsh and stretching far inland to parts of Jasper County.
+The heart of this network of waterways is the Port Royal Sound, a dynamic ocean channel splitting the county in half, St. Helena Island and Beaufort to the north and Hilton Head Island and Bluffton to the south, feeding vast expanses of salt marsh and stretching far inland to parts of Jasper County.

-While the ocean and its shoreline may be what draws so many to the Lowcountry, it is the Port Royal Sound and the interconnected Calibogue Sound that make our area unique among the South’s coastal communities.
-Unlike freshwater rivers that originate in the mountains or coastal plains, the tributaries of Port Royal Sound, including the Broad, Colleton, and May Rivers, are actually tidal inlets fed by the Atlantic Ocean.
+While the ocean and its shoreline may be what draws so many to the Lowcountry, it is the Port Royal Sound that makes our area unique among the South’s coastal communities.
+Unlike fresh brown water rivers that originate in the mountains or coastal plains, the tributaries of Port Royal Sound, are tidally dominated and fed by smaller swamp derived black water rivers.
+There are many named rivers in our estuary including the Broad, Colleton, and May Rivers, but these are actually tidal inlets fed by the Atlantic Ocean.

-The sand deposited by ocean currents has contributed to the formation of barrier islands along the coast.
-Today, more than 100 barrier islands, also known as sea islands, stretch from Florida to South Carolina.
-In the Port Royal Sound area, many of these islands support thriving communities, among them Hilton Head, Daufuskie, St. Helena, and Fripp.
-The islands also help protect the mainland from the powerful forces of wind, waves, storm surges, flooding and hurricanes.
+The sand deposited by long-ocean currents has contributed to the formation of barrier islands along the coast.
+Today, more than 60 sea islands, including barrier islands, hummock islands and sea islands populate the Port Royal Sound area.
+The islands help protect the mainland from the powerful forces of wind, waves, storm surges, flooding and hurricanes.

 Because there are no mountain-fed rivers depositing sediment on the bottom of the channel, the depth of the water in the Port Royal Sound can reach 60 feet, making it the deepest natural harbor south of Chesapeake Bay.